 Public commitment and social support could almost be two different things, but I lumped them together because they rely on the same principle – people matter to us.

 Do your family and friends lead active, healthy lives, or do they make comments like, “Screw the workout, let’s binge watch Netflix and drink beers all afternoon, I mean the world is ending anyway, right?”

-If you surround yourself with people that have unhealthy habits, it’s going to be harder for you to get motivated to workout, and the inverse is also true.
-Have a bunch a fitness junkie friends, and you probably end up getting in a sweat sesh, so you don’t feel left out.
+If you surround yourself with people that have unhealthy habits, it’s going to be harder for you to get motivated to work out, and the inverse is also true.
+Have a bunch of fitness junkie friends, and you probably end up getting in a sweat sesh, so you don’t feel left out.

-Public commitment to friends, family, and even strangers are especially strong because not only do we have admitting we didn’t do what we said we were going to do, but posting our fitness progress give us instant support and a lovely sense of accomplishment form all the clapping and heart emojis.
+Public commitment to friends, family, and even strangers are especially strong because not only do we have to admit we didn’t do what we said we were going to do, but posting our fitness progress give us instant support and a lovely sense of accomplishment from all the clapping and heart emojis.